 The eight states of Northeast India have some similarities as most of the tribes have their unique myths, legends and folktales.
-The tribes of Northeast India understand their origin and their moral ethics through these.
+The tribes of Northeast India understand their origin and moral ethics through these.
 It was when the British and Welsh missionaries came here during the 19th century that some of the tribes followed their religion i.e Christianity.

 But till today, the tribes of Northeast India have always been a storytelling people.
 This way of storytelling started right from the time when each tribal community was at a nascent stage; told through the oral tradition or word of mouth before each tribe learned to read and write.